Types of Study Experiences

 Who Can Teach/Lead

 Because of the additional responsibilities that come with teaching a course with an educational travel component, these study experiences are team taught by full-time employees of Westminster College.
 Full-time faculty members are given priority as faculty leaders.
-In addition to full-time faculty, full-time salaried staff members with at least a master’s degree and college-level teaching experience may teach international study experience courses.
+In addition to full-time faculty, full-time salaried staff members with at least a master’s degree and college-level teaching experience may teach study experience courses with permission of their supervisor and the Dean of the related school.
 In most cases staff are leaders because their expertise provides a special learning value to the course.
 In some cases, staff will be leaders if their presence is essential to ensuring that the program occurs.
 Administrators may teach or lead, but this will be only if their expertise or presence is essential for ensuring that the program occurs.

 Team teaching possibilities include the following.

-- One full-time faculty member (leader) and one qualified staff member.
+• One full-time faculty member (leader) and one qualified salaried staff member.

-- Two qualified staff members, both of whom already have experience teaching at Westminster College.
+• Two qualified salaried staff members, both of whom already have experience teaching at Westminster College.